lmtoy/lmtoy_2024S1SEQUOIACommissioning/README.md

 - 110407 - long 45 min 2IF integration on MonR2 in narrow band 200MHz mode .
 Lots of beam issues, especially in bank 1
-           bank1 has beams 0,4 that need to be removed in order for pipeline not to crash, and later bank0 needs to be re-inspected since beams 0,4 are ok for it.
+           bank1 has beams 0,4 that need to be removed in order for pipeline not to crash, and later bank0 needs to be re-inserted since beams 0,4 are ok for it.
+12CO and C180, both were detected.
+           Note the two associated obsnums were bad.

      SLpipeline.sh obsnum=110407 dv=10 dw=40 vlsr=10  pix_list=-0,4 restart=1